-ARTH 218 (W) The Age of Rembrandt
+(W) The Age of Rembrandt

 (Formerly ARTH 303) A survey of the painting, sculpture, and architecture produced in Europe between 1600 and 1750.
-The course opens in Bernini's Rome of the Counter-Reformation and concludes in France at the royal courts of Louis
+The course opens in Bernini's Rome of the Counter-Reformation and concludes in France at the royal courts of Louis XIV and XV.

-XIV and XV.
-ARTH 219
+The Renaissance in Northern Europe (Formerly ARTH 311) Art produced in northern Europe (France, Germany, Belgium, and the

-The Renaissance in Northern Europe (Formerly ARTH 311) Art produced in northern Europe (France, Germany, Belgium, and the Netherlands) differs remarkably from the art produced in Italy by Botticelli and Michelangelo.
+Netherlands) differs remarkably from the art produced in Italy by Botticelli and Michelangelo.
 This course surveys painting north of the Alps by such artists as Jan van Eyck, Rogier van der Weyden, Hieronymus Bosch, and Albrecht Dürer.

-ARTH 220 3 cr.
 (W,D) History of Photography